Levels of Care in Addiction Treatment (844) 866-1075 Full Continuum of Care at Desert Rose Recovery

 Depending upon the severity of an addiction, an individual’s treatment needs will vary.
 A medical professional can assess what is necessary for a given patient and determine the appropriate type or level of care.
+From Alcohol Detox to drug rehab, desert rose recovery offers the full continuum of care focused each clients your individual needs.

 The American Society of Addiction Medicine (ASAM) has developed five broad levels of care in order to standardize the protocol and help insurance companies decide how much patient coverage to offer.
 Each includes different tiers of treatments and services offered to patients.
 Matching addicts with the necessary level of care through these tiers has become the most widely used method of placement for a patient.
 Levels were established in the 1980s in an effort to formalize outcome-oriented treatment for addiction.